brianwyka/java-cli-template/README.md

 # Java Maven CLI Template

-This is a template repository for building Picolcli CLI applications with Java built with Maven.
+This is a template repository for building Picocli CLI applications with Java built with Maven.

 ## Compile and Run Tests